apache/logging-log4j2/src/site/markdown/manual/cloud.md

 Spring Boot provides another least common denominator approach to logging configuration.
 It will let you set the log level for various Loggers within an application which can be dynamically updated via REST endpoints provided by Spring.
-While this works in a lot of cases it does not support any of the more advanced filtering featurs of Log4j.
+While this works in a lot of cases it does not support any of the more advanced filtering features of Log4j.
 For example, since it cannot add or modify any Filters other than the log level of a logger, changes cannot be made to allow all log events for a specific user or customer to temporarily be logged (see [DynamicThresholdFilter](filters.html#DynamicThresholdFilter) or